-[Section 39 amended by No. 2 of 2008 s.
+[Section 39 amended: No. 2 of 2008 s.
 64(2).]

 40. Incorporation of certain provisions of Criminal Procedure Act 2004

 The law in the case of criminal trials respecting notice to an accused person of his right of challenge, and challenge to the array and to individual jurors for cause, and the ascertainment of facts as to challenge, and the swearing of the jury and informing them of the charge, and the discharge of a juror and the separation and confinement of the jury, and view by the jury, and special and general verdicts, and the discharge of the jury, is that which is set forth in the Criminal Procedure Act 2004.